SemCSE-Multi: Multifaceted and Decodable Embeddings for Aspect-Specific and Interpretable Scientific Domain Mapping: Introduction

 At a high level, our framework consists of three core components.
-First, building on recent advances in training semantically focused embedding models via LLM-generated summaries \cite{brinner2025semcse}, we train multiple \textbf{aspect-specific embedding models}.
-Each model focuses solely on one distinct aspect, and is trained by generating multiple aspect-specific summaries for each scientific abstract and optimizing the model to place them in close proximity within the embedding space (Section \ref{sec:3}).
+First, building on recent advances in training semantically focused embedding models via LLM-generated summaries ({SemCSE}, \citealp{brinner2025semcse}), we train multiple \textbf{aspect-specific embedding models}.
+Each model focuses solely on one distinct aspect, and is trained to place multiple LLM-generated, aspect-specific summaries for a scientific abstract in close proximity within the embedding space (Section \ref{sec:3}).

 Second, we distill these aspect-specific models into a \textbf{unified embedding model} called SemCSE-Multi, thus enabling a single model to jointly predict all aspect embeddings from a scientific abstract in one forward pass (Section \ref{sec:4}).